The world’s biggest motoring show

 Beginning life as a 30-minute motoring magazine show in 1977, Top Gear has built a huge following of fans who tune in for reviews of the latest and greatest cars from around the globe and, since a reboot in 2002, fantastic stunts, celebrity interviews and studio-based banter.

-The new series sees Matt LeBlanc, Chris Harris and Rory Reid presenting, with guest appearances from German race ace Sabine Schmitz, Formula 1 loudmouth Eddie Jordan, and the international man of mystery referred to only as ‘The Stig’.
+The latest series sees Matt LeBlanc, Chris Harris and Rory Reid presenting, with guest appearances from German race ace Sabine Schmitz, Formula 1 loudmouth Eddie Jordan, and the international man of mystery referred to only as ‘The Stig’.
 Because that’s his name.

 Matt, Chris and Rory also review the latest and greatest cars from around the globe, from the Ferrari FXXK to the Aston Martin DB11, Porsche Cayman and Alfa Romeo Giulia.
-A fresh crop of celebrities will follow in the footsteps of Rowan Atkinson, Cameron Diaz, Michael Fassbender, Amy Macdonald and Tom Cruise, as they show off their driving skills on the Top Gear test track and share their love of cars in the famously draughty studio.
+A fresh crop of celebrities follow in the footsteps of Rowan Atkinson, Cameron Diaz, Michael Fassbender, Amy Macdonald and Tom Cruise, as they show off their driving skills on the Top Gear test track and share their love of cars in the famously draughty studio.